Cattlesquat/subnautica/DeathRun/ReadMe.txt

 :: SETTINGS DETAILS ::

+(In all cases "Easy" setting disables that part of the mod and makes it like vanilla Subnautica)

 1. DAMAGE TAKEN - slight variance by source of damage, but w/in these bounds.
 	a.
 "No Way" - Damage x2 to x3.
 Respawn health 10%
 	b.
 "Death Run" - Damage x1.5 to x2.
 Respawn health 25%